United States invasion of Grenada: Airport

-In 1983, Representative Ron Dellums (D, California) traveled to Grenada on a fact-finding mission, having been invited by the country's prime minister.
-He described his findings before Congress:
+In 1983, Representative Ron Dellums (D-CA) traveled to Grenada on a fact-finding mission, having been invited by Prime Minister Bishop.
+Dellums described his findings before Congress:

 Based on my personal observations, discussion, and analysis of the new international airport under construction in Grenada, it is my conclusion that this project is specifically now and has always been for the purpose of economic development and is not for military use....
 It is my thought that it is absurd, patronizing, and totally unwarranted for the United States government to charge that this airport poses a military threat to the United States' national security.

-In March 1983, President Reagan began issuing warnings about the threat posed to the United States and the Caribbean by the Soviet-Cuban militarization of the Caribbean, evident from the excessively long airplane runway being built and intelligence indicating increased Soviet interest in the island.
-He said that the runway and the numerous fuel storage tanks were unnecessary for commercial flights, and that evidence indicated that the airport was to become a Cuban-Soviet forward military airbase.
+In March 1983, President Reagan began issuing warnings about the danger to the United States and Caribbean nations if the Soviet-Cuban militarization of that region was allowed to proceed.
+He pointed to the excessively long airport runway being built and referenced intelligence reports showing increased Soviet interest in the island.
+He said the runway, along with the airport's numerous fuel storage tanks, were unnecessary for commercial flights and that the evidence suggested the airport would become a Cuban-Soviet forward military airbase.

+Meanwhile, an internal power struggle was brewing in Grenada over Bishop's leadership performance.
+In September 1983 at a Central Committee party meeting, he was pressured into sharing power with Deputy Prime Minister Bernard Coard.
+Bishop initially agreed to the joint leadership proposal, but later balked at the idea, which brought matters to a crisis.

+Connection to Beirut barracks bombing

+Two days prior to the United States' invasion of Grenada, U.S. marines in Beirut suffered heavy casualties in the 1983 Beirut barracks bombings.
+The terrorist bombing in Beirut killed 241 American servicemen, the deadliest single attack on Americans overseas since World War II.
+American Experience suggested the invasion of Grenada was meant to distract the public from the 1983 Beirut barracks bombing: "By the time of the 1984 election, the Grenada success replaced the bitter memory of the massacre at Lebanon.”